South American shrooms are a strain of psilocybin mushrooms that was originally collected in Venezuela.

 For several years, a sample of the Orissa India strain held the world record for the largest cubensis fruiting body, but a South American shroom grown by Shroomery user P. Menace has since earned that distinction.

-Like many other strains that originate in South America, it’s possible that the South American strain was used in religious ceremonies by the tribes that inhabited the area hundreds or even thousands of years ago.
-However, there is no hard evidence that the South American strain was around or used by humans that long ago; it’s likely that the strain is a close relative of others in the area that have been documented by European explorers and even in ancient cave paintings.
+Like many other strains that originate in South America, it’s possible that the South American strain is a direct descendent of the mushrooms used in religious ceremonies by the tribes that inhabited the area hundreds or even thousands of years ago.

 |Substrate Recommendation||Rye Grain or Brown Rice Flour|